AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     **Use Latest Version as on**: Choose to filter the version of topics based on their creation date and time.
 When you select a date and time only the latest version of the files created on or before the selected date and time are shown.

-1. Click **Apply**.
+1. Select **Apply**.
 A list with details of topics and associated assets is shown.
 1. Select the topics that you want to send for translation.
 You can also use the topic filtering options for the following columns:

     -   **Title**: Title of the source file.
 Hover over the title of the source file to view the title of the target or translated file.